irinaholler/EchoScribe/README.md

 📜 License

-MIT License — free to use, modify, and learn from.
+Permission is granted to view and use this code for personal learning purposes only.

 🔹 Needed for lyrics mode (vocals → Whisper)